Midnight Rider (film): Film Allman LLC v. New York Marine Insurance

 On August 12, 2014, Film Allman LLC filed a lawsuit against New York Marine Insurance contending that if it did not receive the $1.6 million insurance payout for the interruption caused by the collision, it would be unable to continue with the production.
 The lawsuit also revealed that it had rewritten the script, and submitted it to the insurance carrier, to be about 1970s rock music in general, not specifically about Allman.
 This revelation, along with Allman's undisclosed out-of-court settlement with Film Allman LLC, raised substantial questions about whether the film would still be a "Gregg Allman biopic", based on his autobiography.
 The insurance policy has a clear stipulation that the insured must adhere to all safety standards and laws to prevent loss, but OSHA cited Film Allman LLC for putting its crew at risk both of falls from the trestle, a "serious citation", and of being struck by a train, a "willful citation", in addition to criminal indictments of the three managing producers and first AD for criminal trespassing and involuntary manslaughter.

 Federal NTSB, OSHA and FRA investigations, citations and reports

 NTSB investigation

 On March 23, 2015, the National Transportation Safety Board adopted a final report that cited the probable cause of the accident as "the film crew's unauthorized entry onto the CSX Transportation right-of-way at the Altamaha River bridge with personnel and equipment, despite CSX Transportation's repeated denial of permission to access the railroad property.
 Contributing to the accident was the adjacent property owner's actions to facilitate the film crew's access to the right-of-way and bridge."

 OSHA citations of Film Allman LLC

-On August 14, 2014, OSHA cited Film Allman LLC for willful and serious citations with a proposed penalty of $74,900.
-The producers appealed OSHA's charges and fines, and a hearing was set for March 31, 2015, in Savannah.
+OSHA issued a $74,600 fine to Miller's production company, with Miller appealing the fine directly to OSHA's review board; the board declined to overturn the penalty.
+Miller appealed the board's decision to a panel (three judges) of the Eleventh Circuit Court of Appeals which again upheld the fine.
+Miller further appealed to the Eleventh Circuit for an en banc (all judges of the court) hearing.
+The Eleventh Circuit would affirm the previous judgements and ultimately upheld the fine in 2017.